wtp43/obsidian-vault/Finance/TLAQ/Basic.md

 - Assume things won't go the way you expect them to
 - The more rules and parameters you add to a trading strategy, the more brittle it is likely to be and the less likely it is to be profitable in a range of future outcomes
 	- An overly specific implementation of a good idea can lose money even if the core idea is sound

+# 1
+Get rid of all the Technical Analysis books and just go through all the US stocks and go back as far as you can to see how they move.
+If you have a tiny account which is under 1 million, you should be focusing more on the small/micro cap stocks.. because there’s a lot more opportunity there.

+Best runs in the indices are fuelled by low volume.
+Best runs in the individuals are fuelled by high volume.

+10% stop loss stocks
+15% stop loss options
+- on the current price

+Get a sense of how stocks move

+A truly successful trader focuses on their ability to get out of a losing trade as soon as possible.
+Most losing traders focus their determination to hang on to a losing trade and hope that it comes back.
+A great trader takes out the trash (losing trades) as soon as possible.

+"selling your winners and holding your losers is like cutting the flowers and watering the weeds" - Berkshire Hathaway [$brk](https://twitter.com/search?q=%24brk&src=cashtag_click) annual letter, originally from Peter Lynch's "One Up on Wall Street"

+Beginning traders want to predict the future on their charts.
+Winning to them means they are correct, and they feel like genius.
+When they lose, they feel horrible.
+Profitable traders trade what they see, not what they think.
+They are present and not thinking about the future.

+# Keep it Simple
+Trending/Momentum based strategies on small caps

+Sell vol